darrenhusa/majors_dash_prototype/README.md

 # TODO - Minor
 - [] Need to fix the cases where the student_id is less than 9 characters long (example is KM in Human Services)!!!
+- [] Need to fix the display of the student_id field in dash datatable #1 so that it has leading zeros.
-- [] Need to verify if attendance detail data for coruses like EWPC 096 print properly.
+- [X] Need to verify if attendance detail data for courses like EWPC 096 print properly.
 See JA in Criminal Justice for an example.
 - [X] Rename the field AttendPercentage in majors datatable and courses datatable to AbsentRatio.
 Calculate the same way AbsentRatio = NumAbsents/NumTotal where NumAbsents = NumAs + NumEs and NumPresents = NumPs + NumTs and NumTotal = NumPresents + NumAbsents.
 Note do not want to count NumHs and NumCcs in this calculation because it would penalize the student for holidays and/or class cancellations.
 Note larger values of AbsentRatio indicate greater concern or urgency.
-- [] Debug why the IsAthlete field is empty in majors datatable.
+- [X] Debug why the IsAthlete field is empty in majors datatable.
-- [] Use yaml config files to store CCSJ courses IsGenEd status?
-Add IsGenEd dropdown to courses datatable?
+- [X] Use yaml config files to store CCSJ courses IsGenEd status?

+- [] Add IsGenEd dropdown to courses datatable?
-- [] Add field to calculate TotalPresents to majors datatable and courses datatable.
+- [X] Add field to calculate TotalPresents to majors datatable and courses datatable.
 This should make the checking of the data/calculations easier during testing.
 - [] Clean-up fields on datatables.
 Hide or show additional fields based on desired appearance.
 - [] Can I refactor the app to eliminate the use of the hidden divs and use the datatable fields directly instead?
 See https://dash.plot.ly/datatable/interactivity Can I use rows and derived_virtual_selected_rows  as in the update_graphs callback to improve the implementation.
 - [] Clean-up code relative to None values for initial app state.
 Am I doing this in a pythonesque way or using preferred code patterns?